-The provisional execution of the 2016 EAGF budget's appropriations, for the period up to 31 May 2016, shows that monthly reimbursements to Member States are lower than the expenditure profile for budget execution based on the indicator, by approximately EUR 7 652.1 million.
+The provisional execution of the 2016 EAGF budget's appropriations, for the period up to 31 August 2016, shows that monthly reimbursements to Member States are lower than the expenditure profile for budget execution based on the indicator, by approximately EUR 4 572.4 million.
 This substantial divergence is almost entirely attributable to a temporary delay in the execution of direct payments to farmers.

-Assigned revenue amounting to EUR 2 951.5 million is already available and additional amounts are still expected to be collected in 2016.
+Assigned revenue amounting to EUR 3 393.4 million is already available and some additional amounts are still expected to be collected in 2016.

-At this point in time, the Commission expects that the uptake of the appropriations for direct payments should accelerate in the coming months and that direct payments will be implemented as originally expected when the 2016 budget was established.
-Furthermore, the Commission considers that the amount of assigned revenue which will be available by the end of the year will be sufficient to cover the funding for both the operational funds for producer organisations in the fruit and vegetables sector as well as for the basic payment scheme as part of the decoupled direct payments as originally expected when the 2016 budget was established.
+At this point in time, the Commission expects that the uptake of the appropriations for direct payments should be close to the level originally expected when the 2016 budget was established.
+Furthermore, the Commission considers that somewhat higher amounts of assigned revenue available by the end of the year will be not only sufficient to cover the budgeted gap between the needs and the voted appropriations, but also will result in a balance available for carry-over to budget 2017, as foreseen by the Draft Budget 2017, though the exact amount cannot be reliably estimated yet.